 Want to know how?
 By tackling the challenges mass algae cultivation faces, securing food and feed safety, providing volumes that fit industry needs, and with secure processing, which is economically feasible, all in keeping with the sustainability and circularity goals we set out.

 Algae for a better health

 Recent decades have seen an enormous shift in food choices and food habits.
-Scaled-up operations to cater for global markets have consequently and unfortunately led to the rise of reconstituted, resource-intensive products which are less well nutritionally balanced, resulting in health risks.
+Scaled-up operations to cater for global markets have consequently and unfortunately led to the rise of reconstituted, resource-intensive products, which are less well nutritionally balanced, resulting in health risks.

 Eating well helps to reduce the risk of physical health problems.
 Nutritional strategies can stabilise or even reverse the disease process itself.
-Here, the most successful examples come from chronic disorders directly associated with an unhealthy lifestyle, specifically obesity, cardiovascular disease, diabetes type 2 and its comorbidities.
+Here, the most successful examples come from chronic disorders directly associated with an unhealthy lifestyle, specifically obesity, cardiovascular disease, diabetes type 2 and comorbidities.